-As a student of leadership, I have much respect for Winston Churchill.
-As a student of history, I have an even greater appreciation for his leadership skills in a most turbulent time in world history.
+As a student of leadership I have much respect for Winston Churchill.
+As a student of history I have an even greater appreciation for his leadership skills in a most turbulent time in world history.
 His strength and resolve during World War II gave the British people hope in their darkest hours.
-His courage and sense of purpose were the driving force that ultimately led the Allies to victory.
+His courage and sense of purpose was the driving force that ultimately led the Allies to victory.

 Step back in time with me and let Churchill’s own words teach us some time-tested leadership lessons that are applicable today.
 Here are six of my favorites.

 Success is not final, failure is not fatal: it is the courage to continue that counts.

 If you are going to last as a leader you have to let this truth resonate down deep.
 Every leader experiences failure.
 But failure does not define you- it shapes you.
 Failure is merely an event that happens on the road to success.
 What matters is not that you failed or even tasted the joy of success, but that you had the courage to continue.